Many cloud networking solutions can feel similar to walking with a rock in your shoe.

 Often one of the biggest challenges of migrating an organization’s application to the cloud, is that they require the use of IPSec VPNs for their connectivity.

 Building customer data connections via individual VPN tunnels breaks down as a cloud-hosted application scales.
-Network software updates and lack of network experienced staff onsite makes the management of these connections difficult for an application provider who relies on customer connectivity as a critical part of the application but doesn’t want to be in the business of managing that connectivity.
+Cloud networking software updates and lack of network experienced staff onsite makes the management of these connections difficult for an application provider who relies on customer connectivity as a critical part of the application but doesn’t want to be in the business of managing that connectivity.

 All of these things can affect the operations, customer experience and ultimately the profitability of an application.